bojohnson5/bojohnson5.github.io/pages/blogs/bytes.md

 ```

 Similar code would need to be written for the other variables and ADC values.
 But as you
-can imagine, this was pretty long and unwieldy, reading in each byte into a vector of
+can imagine, this was pretty long and unwieldy, reading in each byte into a vector bytes of
-the correct length and the reinterpreting it as the correct-sized integer.
+the correct length and then reinterpreting it as the correct-sized integer.
 After reading
 different posts on the Julia [Discourse](https://discourse.julialang.org) and elsewhere
 I quickly found much simpler solutions than my naive rewrite above.
 It turns out you can
 directly read in the correct-sized integers with a simple `read(io, Int32)`, or better
-yet, read in the whole header as
+yet, read in the whole header and ADC values as

 ```julia
 header = read!(io, Vector{Int32}(undef, 6))